UCLL-Programming1/coursematerial_2425/extra-recap-exercises/99-overall/03-assignment-mastermind/assignment-mastermind.en.md

 * The first number indicates how many digits you guessed correctly.
 * The second number is the number of digits that appear in the code, but in a different place.

 Suppose the code is 1 2 3 4 and you guess 1 5 3 2.
-The feedback you get on this is 1 2 :
+The feedback you get on this is 2 1 :

-* The first digit 1 is correct and is in the correct position.
+* The first digit 1 is correct and is in the correct position, as is the third digit 3.
-* The digits 2 and 3 occur in the code, but in your guess they are in the fourth and third positions, respectively, whereas they belong in the second and third positions.
+* The second digit 2 of the code does occur in your guess, but in your guess it is in the fourth position instead of the second.

 ### `TASK`
 Write a function `mastermind(code, guess)` that, given two lists of numbers code and guess, returns the feedback as a list of two numbers.